Gilbert syndrome

 Overview

-Gilbert (zheel-BAYR) syndrome is a common, harmless liver condition in which the liver doesn't properly process bilirubin.
-Bilirubin is produced by the breakdown of red blood cells.
+Gilbert syndrome is a harmless liver condition in which the liver doesn't properly process bilirubin.
+Bilirubin is a substance produced by the breakdown of red blood cells.

-Gilbert syndrome is an inherited genetic condition.
+Gilbert (zheel-BAYR) syndrome is a genetic condition passed down from your parents.
 You might not know you have Gilbert syndrome until it's discovered by accident, such as when a blood test shows raised bilirubin levels.

 Symptoms